 \section{Experiments}

 \textbf{Training Details.} For goal-oriented planning, we collected activities and their corresponding target goals with data from RobotHow~\cite{puig2018virtualhome}, a housework activity knowledge base created in VirtualHome.
-We applied our method to GPT-Neo-1.3B~\cite{gpt-neo} and GPT-J-6B~\cite{gpt-j}.
+We applied our method to GPT-Neo-1.3B~\cite{gpt-neo}, GPT-J-6B~\cite{gpt-j}, {OPT-13B~\cite{zhang2022opt}, and LLaMA-13B~\cite{touvron2023llama}}.
 To save computing resources, we use Int8 technique~\cite{dettmers2022llmint8}.
 Both of the models were trained with the AdamW optimizer~\cite{loshchilov2017decoupled}.
 All the hyperparameters are chosen according to the performance on a held out set.
 We used one NVIDIA GeForce RTX 3090 for training.
-More details can be found in Appendix \ref{sec:appendix}.
+More details can be found in Appendix~\ref{appendix:hyperparameters}.